pachun/old.pachun.github.io/_posts/2016-04-03-beginning-tdd-start-by-hardcoding-to-get-a-green-test.md

 end
 ```

+Contrary to what you may think, this is worse than before.

-Then we're in trouble because six months from now, after the name of this function has
+Six months from now, after the name of this function has been changed and 10
-been changed and 10 new people are maintaining the code, it looks totally
+new people are maintaining the code, it looks totally different.
+Different to
-different.
-Different to the point where its purpose is no longer obvious.
-Its
+the point where its purpose is no longer obvious.
+Its name isn't `is_even?()`
-name isn't `is_even?()` anymore and it's 20 lines long now.
+anymore and it's 20 lines long now.

 Developer Diane comes along, with the intention of adding a new
 feature to the app.
 She changes what used to be named our `is_even?()`